 BoringCrypto is linked (often statically) into a large number of binaries.
 It would be a significant cost if each of these binaries had to be post-processed in order to calculate the known-good HMAC value.
 We would much prefer if the value could be calculated, once, when BoringCrypto itself is compiled.

 In order for the value to be calculated before the final link, there can be no relocations in the hashed code and data.
-This document describes how we build C and assembly code in order to produce a binary file containing all the code and data for the FIPS module without that code having any relocations.
+This document describes how we build C and assembly code in order to produce an object file containing all the code and data for the FIPS module without that code having any relocations.

 First, all the C source files for the module are compiled as a single unit by compiling a single source file that

 -fPIC flag is used to cause the compiler to use IP-relative addressing in many (but not all) cases.
 Also the

 -S flag is used to instruct the compiler to produce a textual assembly file rather than a binary object file.